Riqky/portfolio/_pages/htb_ctf.md

 ## Waffles

 The second challenge I worked on was waffles, this was a more difficult web challenge.
-A php website where you can order a waffle or an icecream.
+A PHP website where you can order a waffle or icecream.